Get,

 The potential uses of clove are given as follows.

-Potential uses of clove for killing bacteria and fungi:
+1. Potential uses of clove for killing bacteria and fungi:

 Clove was tested for antimicrobial activities against several fungi and bacteria strains.
 During lab trials, clove showed complete bacteria-killing activity against all foodborne pathogens, including E. coli, Bacillus cereus, and Staphylococcus aureus.2 Clove oil was found to be efficient against Staphylococcus species.
 Aspergillus niger (fungi) was highly sensitive to clove oil.
-Also, clove oil showed germicidal effect against Klebsiella Pneumoniae, Pseudomonas aeruginosa, Clostridium perfringens, S. aureus, E. coli, and Candida albicans during a lab study.
+Also, clove oil showed germicidal effects against Klebsiella Pneumoniae, Pseudomonas aeruginosa, Clostridium perfringens, S. aureus, E. coli, and Candida albicans during a lab study.
 It was also found to kill Bacillus tuberculosis efficiently.1 The antimicrobial properties have been observed in lab studies.
 More trials are required to support clove against infectious diseases in humans.
 Therefore, do not use clove oil before consulting your healthcare provider.

-Potential uses of clove for liver:
+2. Potential uses of clove for the liver:

 The clove extract was tested for liver protective activity in an animal model.
 The clove extract restored the activity of aspartate aminotransferase, alanine transaminase, and alkaline phosphatase enzymes in serum and therefore showed liver protective activity.1 However, if you are experiencing any liver problems, consult your healthcare provider before using clove as a remedy.

-Potential uses of clove for inflammation:
+3. Potential uses of clove for inflammation:

 Clove oil (eugenol) may help clear the respiratory passages and act as an expectorant for managing several upper-respiratory diseases like bronchitis, cough, cold, asthma, and sinus conditions.
 Clove contains various flavonoids like β-caryophyllene, kaempferol, and rhamnetin that might contribute to its antioxidant and anti-inflammatory activity.3 You must talk to your healthcare provider before using clove or its oil for any inflammatory conditions.

-Potential uses of clove as an antioxidant:
+4. Potential uses of clove as an antioxidant:

 Clove and eugenol have shown strong antioxidant properties in trials.
 Clove has a high capacity to reduce lipid peroxidation and give off hydrogen.1 In the database of the United States Department of Agriculture, along with universities and private companies, it is indicated that clove has a higher content of polyphenols and other antioxidant compounds.
-Clove bud extract may be used as a food antioxidant.2 In some studies, it was observed that the kidney functions, liver functions, and antioxidant status were improved with clove use.3 Before using clove or any herb for its health benefits, you need to contact your healthcare provider and get a proper diagnosis.
+Clove bud extract may be used as a food antioxidant.2 In some studies, it was observed that kidney functions, liver functions, and antioxidant status were improved with clove use.3 Before using clove or any herb for its health benefits, you need to contact your healthcare provider and get a proper diagnosis.

-Potential uses of clove as a painkiller:
+5. Potential uses of clove as a painkiller:

 The pain-killing effect of clove has been documented since the 13th century.
 Clove oil might be effective in dealing with joint pain, tooth pain, and spasmodic pain.2 Clove oil has been widely used as an analgesic (pain killer) agent in dental clinics as it can relieve toothache.
 It may suppress inflammatory mediators (leukotriene) and prostaglandin.
 Also, it is thought to suppress the sensory receptors responsible for signalling pain.3 You should use clove under the supervision of a healthcare provider or after a doctor’s consultation only.

-Potential uses of clove for stomach-related conditions:
+6. Potential uses of clove for stomach-related conditions:

 Clove oil helps deal with bloating and gas.
 In addition, clove oil may be an effective remedy for stomach-related conditions like motion sickness, nausea, hiccups, and vomiting.2,4 If you are suffering from any stomach problems, you should talk to your doctor to come up with a diagnosis.
 Using herbs or remedies without talking to your doctor can worsen the situation.

-Potential uses of clove for brain-related conditions:
+7. Potential uses of clove for brain-related conditions:

 Clove oil is believed to stimulate the circulatory system, which might help manage insomnia, anxiety, memory loss, depression, fatigue, and mental exhaustion.4 Clove oil was tested for managing depression in an animal model.
 It was found to be helpful as it showed an anti-depressant effect.3 However, do not use clove oil as an alternative to medicinal treatment.
 If you are suffering from psychological distress, always talk to your doctor or psychiatrist.

-Potential uses of clove for cancer:
+8. Potential uses of clove for cancer:

 Because of the potential antioxidant activity of clove, it is thought to have an anti-cancer effect.
 It was found to have anti-cancer activity against the skin, lungs, and digestive cancers.
 The anti-tumour action may be due to the presence of oleanic acid.
 Also, It has been reported to show anti-cancer activity against colorectal, breast, and leukaemia cancer cells.4 Large human-scale studies are required to support the use of clove against cancer in humans.
 Therefore, you are advised to adhere to the doctor’s treatment and advice for cancer.